Please enable JavaScript to ensure auto alt text generation works properly

 Speed to value

-How fast you can create a job, invite candidates, and get a ranked shortlist you trust
+How fast you can create a position, invite candidates, and get a ranked shortlist you trust

 Scoring clarity